-An individual who is charged with a possession of paraphernalia offense could face a conviction for a Class C misdemeanor, Class A misdemeanor, or state jail felony, depending on a variety of factors.
+An individual who is charged with possession of paraphernalia offense could face a conviction for a Class C misdemeanor, Class A misdemeanor, or state jail felony, depending on a variety of factors.
 For example, delivery of drug paraphernalia to a minor under the age of 18 by an adult can result in a conviction for a state jail felony.
-Additionally, penalties can increase if the alleged offender has previous drug convictions or if they possess with the intent to distribute.
+Additionally, penalties can increase if the alleged offender has previous drug convictions or if they possess the intent to distribute.

 - A conviction for a Class C misdemeanor drug paraphernalia possession offense can result in a fine up to $500.